Vietnam Facts for Kids

 Vietnam Facts | Vietnamese Food

-Rice products as well as soy sauce, fish sauce or shrimp sauce are the most common ingredients in Vietnamese dishes.
+Rice in many variations such as steamed plain rice, sticky rice or rice noodles as well as soy sauce, fish sauce and shrimp sauce are the most common ingredients in Vietnamese dishes.
 Here are some typical Vietnamese dishes:

 vietnamese nem skewersTypical Vietnamese nem skewers

-• Nem: Grilled pork meat skewers which have been marinated in fish sauce.
-They are often served with spicy chilli sauce
+• Nem: Grilled meat skewers mainly made with pork, beef or chicken.
+The meat has been marinated in garlic and fish sauce.
+They are often served with spicy chilli sauce or pickled vegetables.

-• Canh chuasour soup with fish, tomatoes and vegetables as well as pineapple chunks
+• Canh chuasour soup with fish or seafood, tomatoes and vegetables such as okra or beansprouts as well as pineapple chunks.
+Tamarind is used to create the sour taste.

-• Photraditional soup dish made with clear broth, spring onions and sprouts as well as sliced chicken or beef slices
+• Photraditional soup dish made with clear broth, rice noodles, spring onions and sprouts as well as sliced chicken or beef slices.
+Chilli, lime and fresh herbs are added.

 traditional vietnamese foodTraditional Vietnamese food: Pho soup

-• Banh Bao: Vietnamese pastry dumpling with usually savoury filling such as pork or chicken meat
+• Bánh Bao: Vietnamese pastry dumpling with a savoury filling made with pork or chicken, mushrooms and eggs

-• Xoi: Sweet sticky rice cakes made with coconut milk and mung beans, often with added food colouring
+• Xôi: Sweet sticky rice cakes made with glutinous sticky rice, coconut milk and mung beans, often with added food colouring.
+There are sweet and savoury versions of this popular dish.

 Vietname Xoi Vi Sticky rice cakes - image by Moon Lee/shutterstock.comVietname Xoi Vi - image by Moon Lee